 i.
 Because the risen Jesus so often ate with His disciples, it made sense to the early church that eating together went together with celebrating the Lord’s Supper.

 b.
-Sadly, the Corinthian Christians acted selfishly at their common meals: each one takes his own supper ahead of the others, and one is hungry and another is drunk.
-Their selfish conduct at the common meal disgraced their observance of the Lord's Supper.
+Each one takes his own supper ahead of the others, and one is hungry and another is drunk: Sadly, the Corinthian Christians acted selfishly at their common meals.
+Their selfish conduct at the common meal disgraced their observance of the Lord’s Supper.

 i.
 In the modern church, the Lord’s Supper is commonly celebrated in an atmosphere of dignity.
 But the Corinthian Christians came from a culture where the pagans commonly had wild, riotous banquets given in honor of a pagan god.
 This is how it might not seem so strange to the Corinthian Christians to even get drunk at a church common meal.

 c.
 One takes his supper ahead of the others… one is hungry: Why would some be hungry at the church common meals?
 Because among the Corinthian Christians, some were more wealthy than others, and the poorer ones were being neglected (Or do you… shame those who have nothing?).

 i.
 In that day, at common meals, it was expected that the “upper class” would receive better and more food than the “lower class.”
 This cultural custom was carried over into the church, and the Christians weren’t really sharing with one another.
 At the agape feast, the rich brought more food and the poor brought less food; but in Corinth they were not sharing the food fairly.

 ii.
 Ancient culture, much more than modern American culture, was extremely class conscious.
 It was respect of these class divisions that grieved Paul so much.